arijitaich/AICH-Encryption/README.md

 # AICH-Encryption
  Encryption Algorithm for All Languages.
+Generates a Token In Hindi.

 # Installation
 sudo pip install aich